buchachon - Fotolia

 What channel strategy was in place at Infinio Systems?

 Skelley: Before I joined a couple of months ago, it was primarily a direct model.
 There were a couple of reasons for that: The product was engineered for one particular type of storage -- file system storage -- and we were launching our 2.0 software, which supported iSCSI and Fibre Channel.
-So at the timing of my arrival, in April, we were launching version 2.0, which took the addressable market and multiplied it by five to 10 times.
+So at the timing of my arrival, in April, we were launching version 2.0, which took the addressable market and multiplied it to 5 to 10x.

 So you were brought in to develop the company's channel strategy and put together the pieces to make it work?